Directly to the content

 Where is zinc found?

-Zinc – functions in the body
+Zinc – Functions in the Body

-But the element also plays a key role in the fertility of men and women.
+But the element also plays a significant role in the fertility of men and women.
 In men zinc contributes to sperm production, while in women it is important for ovulation and maintaining a healthy pregnancy.
 Zinc deficiency can lead to infertility.

-What are the benefits of supplementing with zinc?
+What are the benefits of zinc supplementation?

-Adequate zinc intake is important for optimal health.
-Zinc deficiency can cause symptoms such as fatigue, hair loss and skin problems.
-Zinc supplements can help with certain illnesses such as acne, colds and diarrhea.
+An adequate intake of zinc is important for optimal health.Zinc deficiency can cause symptoms such as fatigue, hair loss, and skin problems.
+Zinc supplements can help with certain conditions such as acne, colds, and diarrhea.
 Supplementation can also improve fertility, especially in men.
-In addition, Zinc has a positive effect on carbohydrate metabolism.
-Together with chromium and berberine , the vital substance forms the basis of BERBERSOME – an innovative berberine mineral complex that has a positive effect on insulin sensitivity and blood sugar levels.
+Additionally, zinc positively influences carbohydrate metabolism.
+Together with chromium and berberine, the vital substance forms the basis of BERBERSOME – an innovative berberine-mineral complex that positively affects insulin sensitivity and blood sugar levels.
+A strong overdose of zinc capsules can also have negative effects on health.The recommended daily dosage for average adults is 8-11 mg.

 Bioavailable berberine with chromium and zinc in the mineral complex Berbersome